 The second thing that happened was that my pal Anne Ferrell, who is married to the Alex Trebek of sports (Bob can name just about every college mascot in the country, from the UC Santa Cruz Banana Slugs to the Fighting Pickles of UNC’s School of the Arts), told me that she doing a “30-Day Challenge” to soak up as much football intel as she can.
 Players, coaches, weekend highlights – they’re all on her list.
 (If you could have heard her discussing Navy’s triple option offense on Saturday, you would know what a dedicated student she is.)
 Needless to say, Bob (who played for Navy and still holds like 17 records) is thrilled.

 And the third thing – the third football thing in 48 hours that made me think that the sport has clear implications for romantic relationships – was a text I received from my girlfriend, Dee, who got married last summer:

 Now, Dee is not big on punctuation.
 I knew that.
 But she’s also not big on football – or at least, I didn’t think she was.
-Ask her what the Real Housewives are up to, or what fell out of the closet during the most recent episode of Hoarders, and her eyes fairly dance; when it comes to Reality TV, she’s a curator.
+Ask her what the Real Housewives are up to, or what fell out of the closet during the most recent episode of Hoarders, and her eyes fairly dance; when it comes to reality shows, she’s a curator.
 But televised sports?
 That’s blank stare territory.